IshMSahni/SYSC3303_Project_L1_G1/README.md

 2. Make sure .java files are under src (source folder)

-3. Run the main method from Floor_System.java file
+3. Run the main methods in the following order: Scheduler_System, Elevator_System, Floor_System.

 ### Steps to run the Java Tests:
 1. Right click the test package in the project explorer